 Penal Code 518 PC is the California statute that defines the crime of extortion (also sometimes referred to as blackmail).

-A person commits this offense when he or she uses means of force or threats to compel another person to hand over money or property.
+You commit this offense when you use means of force or threats to compel another person to hand over money or property.

-Unlike attempted extortion, a defendant must actually receive money or property to be guilty of this crime.
+Unlike attempted extortion, you must actually receive money or property to be guilty of this crime.

 5.2 Extortion by fake court order – PC 526

-Penal Code 526 PC is the California statute that makes it a crime for a person to commit extortion, or blackmail, by means of a fake court order.
+Penal Code 526 PC is the California statute that makes it a crime to commit extortion, or blackmail, by means of a fake court order.

-A person that attempts to commit this crime, but fails in receiving anything of value, is guilty of attempted extortion by means of a fake court order.
+If you attempt to commit this crime but fail in receiving anything of value, you are guilty of attempted extortion by means of a fake court order.

 5.3 Attempted crimes – PC 664

-Penal Code 664 PC is the California statute that makes it a crime for a person to attempt to commit a criminal act.
-An attempted crime is defined as a person trying to break the law but failing to do so.
+Penal Code 664 PC is the California statute that makes it a crime to attempt to commit a criminal act.
+With PC 524, you try to commit extortion but do not succeed.

 Legal References: